ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 - THURSDAY (only 2 questions):
   - What is your absolute dream job?
   - Is my MVP ready?
 What is missing?
-- Show us (or tell us) about your office space! (optional thing)
+- Show us (or tell us) about your office space! (optional)
 - Extra: Draw your most-used emoji.

 ## weeks 5-6 (project 2):
-- What’s your favourite movie / TV show?
+- What's your favourite movie / TV show?
 - What's the best piece of advice you've ever been given?
 - Do you play any sports?
 - Choose one famous person from history you want on your team during a zombie apocalypse.
 - THURSDAY (only 2 questions):
-  - What’s your favorite place of all the places you’ve traveled?
+  - What's your favorite place of all the places you've traveled?
   - Is my MVP ready?
 What is missing?
   <!--
   Refresh MVP requirements: